 World Capital of Time Policies

-The objective of the Capital is to generate citizen’s awareness, to promote the visibility and sustainability of the Local and Regional Governments Time Network and, finally, to promote and consolidate innovative time policies within the host institution.
+The Capital’s core objectives are to foster citizen awareness, promote the visibility of the Network, and advance and consolidate innovative time policies within the host institution.

 World Capital of Time Policies 2022 - Barcelona